Skip to content

 Weight: 0.15 | Source: Shannon entropy of byte stream

-What drives poor entropy:
+What drives poor entropy scores:

-• Highly repetitive code (copy-pasted blocks)
+• Highly repetitive code (copy-pasted blocks, boilerplate)

 Compression structure